Worried that your child is using bad language? Here are some ideas to get her to turn over a new leaf

-To get attention: It could be an easy, effective way to gain an adult’s attention.
-If the child has failed in her attempts to get an adult’s attention, she might use profanity.
-The adult comes running to correct her behaviour and the child is happy – even if it is negative attention.
+To get attention: It could be an easy, effective way to gain an adult's attention.
+If the child has failed in her attempts to get an adult's attention, she might use profanity.
+The adult comes running to correct her behavior and the child is happy - even if it is negative attention.

 To get what he wants: Depending upon the consequences the child faces for using foul language, he might use it to his advantage.
 For example, he might not want to play with a child who has come over.
 He might then use foul language in the presence of adults, knowing he will be sent to his room as a punishment.
-So, while the parents think they are correcting the child’s behaviour, they are actually rewarding or reinforcing it.
+So, while the parents think they are correcting the child's behavior, they are actually rewarding or reinforcing it.

 To vent anger: In some cases, a child may have limited language or vocabulary skills and may not know how to express herself appropriately.
 In this situation, she will look for models and examples from her environment and if she finds people using foul language, so will she when she is angry or frustrated.
 She just doesn't know any better.

-Ignore the statement: When your young one calls his friend ‘an idiot’, he might just be repeating something he has heard other people say.
+Ignore the statement: When your young one calls his friend 'an idiot', he might just be repeating something he has heard other people say.
 While you might be shocked and immediately try to correct him, you would do better to ignore the statement.
-By drawing attention to it, you may end up encouraging (reinforcing) the behaviour.
+By drawing attention to it, you may end up encouraging (reinforcing) the behavior.
 Your child might learn that by using foul language he can easily get your attention.

 Remain calm: If your child uses foul language again, remain calm and say in a neutral tone, "These are not kind words to use with our friends."
 Again, it's important not to draw excessive attention to this event and to continue to be a positive role model.